 Rewriting: Getting Feedback (University of Maryland University College)

-From Chapter 2 “The Writing Process” in the Online Guide to Writing and Research from the University of Maryland University College.
+From Chapter 2 “The Writing Process” in the Online Guide to Writing and Research

 This page presents a series of checklists to direct the person reviewing your writing to particular areas and provide more focused feedback.